CNN

 When Republicans talk about smaller government they intend to cut social programs and continue to expand the military.
 Actually the framers of the Constitution were wary of becoming involved in wars on foreign soil and it would be a good idea if we restricted American troops to either humanitarian assistance or to securing our own country.
 Republicans think it is grand that we are building an empire and have actively planned world dominance.
 They thumb their nose at international law.

 We should build an American Union with open borders, free movement for people (try going to Cuba if you think you are free), financial help for really poor areas of Mexico that are the source of much of the immigration, tolerance and even encouragement for other languages and free movement of people, currency and goods.
 We have a natural moat around the entire continent so that we should be able to handle security problems from outside.
+But only if we, ourselves, do not practice terrorism.

 Face facts.
 There is no such think as perfect security and, when you think about it, the Bush administration has probably seriously aggravated our security problems.
 You never know where violence will strike or who will bring it.
-It could be from students in your local high schools, gangs from the street, or simply disturbed individuals.
+It could be from students in your local high schools, gangs from the street, religious zealots, or simply disturbed individuals.
 One thing is certain: you do not gain increased security by bombing other countries.

 The no-fly list, airport security, vacation area pat-downs, are not effective.
 They are inconvenient for travelers, unfriendly toward tourists, ineffective, and frequently downright stupid.
 (Screeners in Massachusetts stopped Senator Kennedy.)